vladimir-laz/eco2ai_prototype/README.md

-# AIRIEmisisonTracker
+# SberEmisisonTracker

 ##  Installation
-As this project is actively updating in order to correct utilization it is recommended to run
+As this project is actively updating, in order to utilize SberEmisisonTracker correctly it is recommended to run
 ```bash
 echo y pip uninstall SberEmissionTrack
 ```